lowrycito/handbook/pages/study-manual-general-handbook-2-supporting-individuals-and-families.md

 The ultimate purpose of this work is to help all of God’s children receive the blessings of eternal life and a fulness of joy.

-Much of the work of salvation and exaltation is accomplished through the family.
+Much of God’s work of salvation and exaltation is accomplished through the family.
 For all Church members, this work is centered in the home.
 This chapter will help you gain a vision of:

   * The role of the family in God’s plan.

-  * The work of salvation and exaltation in the home.
+  * God’s work of salvation and exaltation in the home.

   * The relationship between the home and the Church.